![]() |

 F) All other matters necessary to enable the detainee to understand both his or her rights and obligations.

-2) If a detainee is illiterate, information in subsection (b)(1) of this Section shall be conveyed to him or her orally.
-Special assistance shall be given to non-English speaking detainees.
+2) The information in subsection (b)(1) shall be conveyed to the detainee in a manner he or she understands.
+Special assistance shall be given as needed.

 c) Complaints

-1) Each detainee shall be permitted to make requests or complaints to the jail administration in written form, without censorship as to substance.
+1) Each detainee shall be permitted to make requests or complaints to the jail administration in written form, without censorship of substance.

-2) If not resolved at the local level, detainees may submit a complaint to the Jail and Detention Standards Unit.
+2) If not resolved at the local level, detainees may submit a complaint to the Unit.
 A copy of the local decision must be attached to the complaint.

 e) Investigations and Penalties